 “Precision medicine promises to transform healthcare for groups and individuals through early disease detection, refined diagnoses and tailored treatments, but its most significant impact may be at the population level,” said Patrick Tan, Executive Director of the Genome Institute of Singapore (GIS) at A*STAR, adding that precision medicine could support early interventions to reduce the incidence of late-stage diseases and improve overall population health.

 With genetics proposed as the root of up to 30 percent of healthcare outcomes, a key enabler of precision medicine is the availability of individual genomic profiles.
-However, Asian genomes are underrepresented in genomic research projects and public databases, with most existing discoveries in the field instead based on populations of European ancestry.
+However, Asian genomes are underrepresented in genomic research projects and public databases, with most existing discoveries in the field based on populations of European ancestry.

 Recent efforts by international consortiums such as the Genome Aggregation Database (gnoMAD) and the Trans-Omics for Precision Medicine (TOPMed) programme have attempted to generate more diverse cohorts.
 Even so, less than 10 percent of individuals within these two databases are of Asian ancestry, Tan explained.